zammad/zammad-org/src/de/documentation/use/guides/ai.md

 Avatar eines KI Agenten:

-![Screenshot zeigt Avatar eines KI-Agenten](/screenshots/ai/ai-live-user.png)
+![Screenshot shows avatar of an AI agent](/screenshots/documentation/use/ai/ai-live-user.png)

 ### Indikator in Übersichten